 Ducks can control their eyes independently and can sleep with one eye open.
 Ducks have three eyelids and can see objects up to 3 times farther away than humans can.
 With their excellent vision, Ducks can also see ultraviolet light better than humans.

-Due to the location of their eyes at the sides of their heads, ducks have a panoramic vision which enables them to see at almost 340-degrees.
+Due to the location of their eyes at the sides of their heads, ducks have panoramic vision, which enables them to see at almost 340 degrees.
 To combat the lack of depth perception that comes with panoramic vision, ducks move their head from side to side really quickly to observe any object with both eyes and create a 3-dimensional perception.

-Apart from food, ducks are also valued for their soft feathers and down.
-You can find a duck’s feathers and down in the most luxurious clothing, beddings, and pillows.
+Apart from food, other ducks are also valued for their soft feathers and down.
+You can find a duck’s feathers and down in the most luxurious clothing, bedding, and pillows.